terra-campaigns/unsettled/directory/DuskmeadowFringe/Lorenz.md

 status:
 hooks:
 - One of your ancestors wronged a Moss Witch, who cursed their bloodline.
 Your visage causes mirrors to shatter.
 You’ve noticed that the shards can sometimes reveal illusions.
-- Took a blue steel sword, with a pearl-incrusted hilt, from the hands of a skeleton in the Tyrant's Tomb.
 - Establishes a blacksmith workshop in Hendenburgh
 nav_order: 1025-06-10